What is basil?

 Sweet basil is such a wonderful culinary herb because of these many different aromatic oils.
 Just take a handful of leaves, crush them in your hand and take in a deep whiff.
 Ah, that's a lot better than sniffing glue or snorting heroin.

-There is a lot of research being done on eugenol; it's being used widely in dentistry and there are hopeful signs that it can reduce the nasty effects of osteoporosis.
-Healthy bone is continually being formed and broken down; it has been shown to prevent any over-exuberant destructive activity.
+There is a lot of research being done on eugenol; it's used widely in dentistry and there are hopeful signs that it can reduce the nasty effects of osteoporosis.
+Healthy bone is continually being formed and broken down; it has been shown to prevent any over-exuberant destructive cell activity.

-There is even research being done into the prevention of large intestine tumours by eugenol.
-So we try to eat from a wide range of fruits, salads and herbs daily; there are tiny amounts of all these substances that we miss out on if we are still enjoying the black and white diet.
+There is even research being done into the prevention of large intestinal tumours by eugenol.
+So we try to eat from a wide range of fruits, salads and herbs daily; there are tiny amounts of all these substances that we miss out on if we are still enjoying only the black and white diet.

 So can you now answer the question, what is basil?